martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 ```

 :::danger deletion is dangerous
 Deleting a workspace is an <u>**irreversible**</u> operation.
-Although, the API will try to prevent a deletion with potential deployments, a `--force` option will override that behavior.
+Although, the API will try to prevent a deletion with potential deployments, the `--force` option will override that behavior.

 Proceed with **extreme** caution as force deletion **permanently** removes <u>**ALL**</u> deployment state files and related information from Tharsis.
 If unsure, **do not** proceed.
 :::